9 Best Pool Cleaning Chemicals for a Crystal-Clear Pool

 Key Chemical Balance Aspects

-- Sanitizer Levels: Chlorine and bromine are common sanitizers that kill bacteria.
+3. Sanitizer Levels: Chlorine & bromine are the two most common sanitizers used to kill bacteria.
 Ideal chlorine levels should be 1-3 ppm, bromine 3-5 ppm.

 Testing Kits